Travel.State.Gov >

-A state clearinghouse is an entity (usually law enforcement) that provides help in cases of parental child abduction.
-For abductions TO the United States, they can help locate a child.
-For abductions FROM the United States, they may serve as a resource to left-behind parents in filing missing person reports.
+A state clearinghouse is usually run by law enforcement.
+It provides help in cases of parental child abduction.
+For abductions from another country to the United States, they can help locate a child.
+For abductions from the United States to another country, they can help parents in filing missing person reports.

-Contact your local police to file a missing person's report and request that your child's name be entered into the National Crime Information Center (NCIC) computer database.
+Contact your local police to file a missing person's report.
+Ask them to enter your child's name into the National Crime Information Center (NCIC) database.

 FBI Field Office